-For 2016, the Compensation Committee maintained the weights of the measures used in determining the award of cash incentive compensation the previous year.
-Accordingly, each named executive officer other than Mr. Stenson will earn percentages of the components of his targeted cash bonus for 2016, determined formulaically according to the table below.
-As in 2015, a total of 75% of each individual's incentive compensation for 2016 will be based on Farmer Mac's attainment of the specified measures and 25% will be discretionary based on the Compensation Committee's evaluation.
-In evaluating the individual accomplishments of the named executive officers in 2016 and determining the discretionary portion of 2016 cash incentive compensation, the Compensation Committee will consider capital, risk management, leadership, and strategic initiatives as the most significant factors.
+For 2017, each named executive officer will earn percentages of the components of his targeted cash bonus for 2017, determined formulaically according to the table below.
+For 2017, the Compensation Committee decided to increase the weight for the "Leadership and Strategic Performance" component to 35% (up from 25%) and remove the "Net Charge-offs" component altogether to further its intention of increasing the discretionary portion of 2017 cash incentive compensation and because it believes that the "Ratio of Substandard Assets to Regulatory Capital" component appropriately incentivizes management to focus on asset quality.
+Thus, a total of 65% of each individual's incentive compensation for 2017 will be based on Farmer Mac's attainment of the specified measures and 35% will be discretionary based on the Compensation Committee's evaluation.
+In evaluating the individual accomplishments of the named executive officers in 2017 and determining the discretionary portion of 2017 cash incentive compensation, the Compensation Committee will consider the efficiency of the use of capital, risk management, leadership, and strategic initiatives as the most significant factors.

-Measure Weight Threshold (Pays 50%) Target (Pays 100%) Maximum (Pays 200%) Earnings 25% 90% of Business Plan forecast 100% of Business Plan forecast 110% of Business Plan forecast Net Program Volume 25% 50% of difference between year- end 2015 level and Business Plan forecast 100% of Business Plan forecast 115% of Business Plan forecast Ratio of Substandard Assets to Regulatory Capital 15% 100% 60% 40% Net Charge-offs 10% 0.12% 0.08% 0.05% Leadership and Strategic Performance 25% Evaluation by Compensation Committee of Performance Evaluation by Compensation Committee of Performance Evaluation by Compensation Committee of Performance Total 100%
+Measure Weight Threshold (Pays 50%) Target (Pays 100%) Maximum (Pays 200%) Earnings 25% 90% of Business Plan forecast 100% of Business Plan forecast 110% of Business Plan forecast Net Program Volume 25% 50% of difference between year- end 2016 level and Business Plan forecast 100% of Business Plan forecast 115% of Business Plan forecast Ratio of Substandard Assets to Regulatory Capital 15% 100% 60% 40% Leadership and Strategic Performance 35% Evaluation by Compensation Committee of Performance Evaluation by Compensation Committee of Performance Evaluation by Compensation Committee of Performance Total 100%

-For 2016, no annual incentive compensation will be paid unless both of the following criteria are met:
+For 2017, no annual incentive compensation will be paid unless both of the following criteria are met: